tweag/monad-bayes/README.md

 # monad-bayes

-A library for probabilistic programming in Haskell.
-The code is associated with the following paper:
+The code associated with the following [paper](http://mlg.eng.cam.ac.uk/pub/pdf/SciGhaGor15.pdf):

-Practical probabilistic programming with monads
+Practical probabilistic programming with monads.
 Adam Scibior, Zoubin Ghahramani, Andrew D. Gordon Haskell 2015

-This is very much a proof-of-concept system adn I am not planning to release it as a package.
-Instead, I am preparing an alternative implementation based on monad transformers, featuring mtl-style typeclasses for probability monads.
-See the transformers branch for details.
+The code serves as an illustration of the ideas described in the paper and we do not plan to develop it any further.
+See the `master` branch for an actively supported library that builds on ideas described in this paper, but chooses a different implementation strategy.